duha0058/mtm6302-final-project-duha0058/README.md

 The purpose of this project is to create a complete interactive web application using **HTML, CSS, and Vanilla JavaScript**.
 This planner is made for busy students who need a practical tool to manage coursework on both desktop and mobile devices.

-The design of the project was developed from approved lo-fi wireframes and then turned into a hi-fi responsive interface.

 ## Features